saildot4k/saildot4k.github.io/docs/misc/picfix.md

 I (R3Z3N) simply applied some artistic touch to make this an easier install that will look professional with decent soldering skills.
 CLEAN YOUR FLUX BOYS!

-### $ony Laser fix identification
+### Models that need the Matrix Picfix

+SCPH-390XX The bug is present in this, but triggers much less often.

+SCPH-500XX GH-023 and GH-026 motherboards

-If your PS2 is the following model with the circutry in red, you DO NOT NEED THIS FIX!
+SCPH-700XX except if your PS2 is the following model with the circutry in red, you DO NOT NEED THIS FIX!

 ![Sony Laser Fix](assets//picfix/70k%20laser%20fix.jpg)